Ben Hill Griffin Stadium: Other major renovations

-Following the Florida's 2008 BCS Championship season, large Daktronics HD-16 video boards were installed atop the upper deck of both endzones.
+Following Florida's 2008 BCS Championship season, large Daktronics HD-16 video boards were installed atop the upper deck of both endzones.
 The screen in the south endzone is 30 × 137 ft while the one in the north endzone is 25 by 75 ft.
 These screens are used to display statistics, replays, advertisements etc.

 After the 2011 season, an extensive renovation of the 1950s-era concourse under the west stands improved restrooms, lighting, concessions, and crowd circulation patterns and added flat-screen displays for fan viewing.
 Also at this time, bronze statues of Florida's three Heisman Trophy winners - Steve Spurrier, Danny Wuerffel, and Tim Tebow - were installed along the outer wall of the west grandstand.

 In September 2016, the school's University Athletic Association Board proposed a $100 million facilities upgrade, to include a $60 million stand-alone football facility for players.
 The stand-alone facility would include an updated locker room, 3-D hologram training environment, strength and conditioning center, hydrotherapy space, team meeting rooms, coaching offices and nutrition bar.
 The facility will be built by the engineering firm HOK.
 When the new facility is completed, some of the redundant space in Ben Hill Griffin Stadium will be repurposed for other uses.
 Before the 2017 season, new LED ribbon video boards were installed to display college football scores, advertisements, messages, and other visual information.

 Future renovations

 Florida athletic director Scott Stricklin and other athletic officials have discussed "upgrading the overall quality of the fan experience" at Ben Hill Griffin Stadium.
 This would include better technology for fans and the addition of more luxury areas and chair-back seating at the expense of reducing overall stadium capacity by several thousand.
 The university has not set a timeline for the work, but Stricklin has said that he expects the project to be completed in phases by around 2025.
 As part of these improvements, hundreds of small Wi-Fi routers were installed under stadium benches in 2019 to improve fans' internet connectivity during games.

+In mid-2023, the University Athletic Association announced a search for an architect to design a potential $400 million dollar renovation that would affect nearly every aspect of the stadium.
+In December of that year, Stricklin announced that Crawford Architects had been hired to design the renovation.